 We welcome the progress made since Monterrey to develop and mobilize support for innovative sources and mechanisms of additional financing, in particular by the Leading Group on Innovative Financing for Development.
 We invite more countries to voluntarily join in implementing innovative mechanisms, instruments and modalities, which do not unduly burden developing countries.
 We encourage consideration of how existing mechanisms, such as the International Finance Facility for Immunisation, might be replicated to address broader development needs.
 We also encourage exploring additional innovative mechanisms based on models combining public and private resources such as green bonds, vaccine bonds, triangular loans and pull mechanisms, and carbon pricing mechanisms.

 We recognize the significant potential of MDBs and other international development banks in financing sustainable development and providing know-how.
 MDBs can provide countercyclical lending, including on concessional terms as appropriate, to complement national resources for financial and economic shocks, natural disasters and pandemics.
 We invite the MDBs and other international development banks to continue providing both concessional and non-concessional, stable, long-term development finance by leveraging contributions and capital, and by mobilizing resources from capital markets.
 We stress that development banks should make optimal use of their resources and balance sheets, consistent with maintaining their financial integrity, and should update and develop their policies in support of the post-2015 development agenda, including the SDGs.
-We encourage the multilateral development finance institutions to establish a process to examine their role, scale and functioning to enable them to adapt and be fully responsive to the sustainable development agenda.
+We encourage the multilateral development finance institutions to establish a process to examine their own role, scale and functioning to enable them to adapt and be fully responsive to the sustainable development agenda.

 We recognize that MICs still face significant challenges to achieve sustainable development.
 In order to ensure that achievements made to date are sustained, efforts to address ongoing challenges should be strengthened through the exchange of experiences, improved coordination, and better and focused support of the United Nations Development System, the international financial institutions, regional organizations and other stakeholders.
 We therefore request these stakeholders to ensure that the diverse and specific development needs of MICs are appropriately considered and addressed, in a tailored fashion, in their relevant strategies and policies with a view to promote a coherent and comprehensive approach towards individual countries.
 We also acknowledge that ODA and other concessional finance is still important for a number of these countries and has a role to play for targeted results, taking into account the specific needs of these countries.